Boyd Dunlop Morehead: Political career

 On 4 September 1871 (in the 1871 Queensland colonial election), Morehead was elected a member of the Legislative Assembly of Queensland for the Mitchell electorate.
 He successfully held the seat in the 1873 and 1878 elections but resigned on 30 December 1880 in order to be appointed to the Queensland Legislative Council on 31 December 1880.

 In December 1880 he joined the first Thomas McIlwraith government as Postmaster-General and as the Government's Representative in the Legislative Council, until he resigned from the Legislative Council on 3 August 1883.

 On 5 October 1883, Morehead was re-elected to the Queensland Legislative Assembly in the seat of Balonne from October 1883 to April 1896.
-When Samuel Griffith came into power in November 1883, Morehead was appointed leader of the opposition and held this position for some years.
-McIlwraith became premier again in June 1888 with Morehead as colonial secretary.

 When McIlwraith resigned, Morehead succeeded him on 30 November 1888 as Premier of Queensland and colonial secretary.
 Morehead was an opponent of Women's suffrage Morehead resigned 12 August 1890 and made a long visit to Europe.

 The 1893 financial crisis caused heavy losses for Morehead's share investments.
 Also in 1893 he declined the agent-generalship.

 On 10 June 1896 Morehead was re-appointed to the Queensland Legislative Council.
 He remained a member until his death on 30 October 1905.